SurenMar/travel-breeze/README.md

 ## 🚀 Installation (via Bash)

 ### For Mac and Linux (Ubuntu) Users Only:
-   1. Download the file `tb_install.sh` into a folder where you like the game to be.
+   1. Download the file `tb_install.sh` into a folder where you like the application to be.
    2. Make the script executable: `chmod +x tb_install.sh`.
    3. Run the file: `./tb_install.sh`.
    4. If you are missing any required programs, the script will notify you.
 Download these programs and re-run `tb_install.sh`.